codesphere-cloud/llama3-chat/README.md

 The CI pipeline is configured to fetch a pre-converted and quantized llama code instruct model from TheBloke from [huggingface](https://huggingface.co/TheBloke/CodeLlama-7B-Instruct-GGUF) and run the http server example, README with config options can be found in the /examples/server directory.

 ## Run on CPU
-If your workspace doesn't have a gpu update the ci pipeline as follows:
+If your workspace doesn't have a GPU update the CI pipeline as follows:

 Stage 1: Prepare
   - name: Build Llama Cpp